pordonez/loopback-url-based-access-control/README.md

-strongloop loopback provides good support for model based access control.
+Strongloop Loopback provides support for model based access control.
 That is, access is controled at the model or type level.
+Model specifications in JSON specify the access control rules.

-What doesn't appear to be supported as of the 2.14 release is the ability to control access at the URL level.
+What doesn't appear to be supported without customization as of the 2.14 release is the ability to control access at the URL level.
+That is, for a particualar URL, the sytem should be able to specify which user's have administrative, write and read access to that URL and sub URLs.

-For a particular URL, this project provides support for users to be administrators, writers or readers of a particular URL and associated sub URLS.
-If a user has administrative access to a particular URL, he/she has the ability to read, write, or execute commands to that and succeeding URLS.
-The same is true for read, write and execute.

 The implemetation defines the following:
 - All models requiring URL based access support must include an "accessControl"